ansible-community/molecule-hetznercloud/README.md

 and have Molecule provision on-demand Hetzner Cloud VPSes of your choice for your integration testing.
-New VPSes will be automagically created and provisioned on each `molecule test` run, SSH keys are generated and managed internally and all resources are cleaned regardless whether the role under test succeeds or fails.
+New VPSes will be automagically created and provisioned on each `molecule test` run, SSH keys are generated and managed internally and all resources are cleaned up regardless whether the role under test succeeds or fails.

 ## Support